Gambling: Regulation

-Many jurisdictions, local as well as national, either ban gambling or heavily control it by licensing the vendors.
-Such regulation generally leads to gambling tourism and illegal gambling in the areas where it is not allowed.
-The involvement of governments, through regulation and taxation, has led to a close connection between many governments and gambling organizations, where legal gambling provides significant government revenue, such as in Monaco and Macau, China.
+Many jurisdictions, both local and national, either ban gambling or tightly regulate it by licensing vendors.
+Such regulation generally leads to gambling tourism and illegal gambling in areas where it is not allowed.
+The involvement of governments, through regulation and taxation, has led to close ties between many governments and gambling organizations, with legal gambling providing significant government revenue, as in Monaco and Macau, China.

 Most jurisdictions that allow gambling require participants to be above a certain age.
-In some jurisdictions, the gambling age differs depending on the type of gambling.
+In some jurisdictions, the gambling age varies by type of gambling.
 For example, in many American states one must be over 21 to enter a casino, but may buy a lottery ticket after turning 18.

 There is generally legislation requiring that gambling devices be statistically random, to prevent manufacturers from making some high-payoff results impossible.
 Since these high payoffs have very low probability, a house bias can quite easily be missed unless the devices are checked carefully.

 Insurance

 Because contracts of insurance have many features in common with wagers, insurance contracts are often distinguished in law as agreements in which either party has an interest in the "bet-upon" outcome beyond the specific financial terms; for example, a "bet" with an insurer on whether one's house will burn down is not gambling, but rather insurance, as the homeowner has an obvious interest in the continued existence of the home independent of the purely financial aspects of the "bet" (i.e., the insurance policy).
-Nonetheless, both insurance and gambling contracts are typically considered aleatory contracts under most legal systems, though they are subject to different types of regulation.
+Nonetheless, both insurance and gambling contracts are typically considered aleatory contracts under most legal systems, though they are subject to different forms of regulation.

 Asset recovery

 Under common law, particularly English Law (English unjust enrichment), a gambling contract may not give a casino bona fide purchaser status, permitting the recovery of stolen funds in some situations.
 In Lipkin Gorman v Karpnale Ltd, where a solicitor used stolen funds to gamble at a casino, the House of Lords overruled the High Court's previous verdict, adjudicating that the casino return the stolen funds less those subject to any change of position defence.
 U.S. Law precedents are somewhat similar.
-For case law on recovery of gambling losses where the loser had stolen the funds see "Rights of owner of stolen money as against one who won it in gambling transaction from thief".

-An interesting question is what happens when the person trying to make recovery is the gambler's spouse, and the money or property lost was either the spouse's, or was community property.
-This was a minor plot point in a Perry Mason novel, The Case of the Singing Skirt, and it cites an actual case Novo v.
-Hotel Del Rio.
+In the Perry Mason novel The Case of the Singing Skirt, involving the gambler's spouse, the actual case of Novo v.
+Hotel Del Rio was cited.